Illinois drivers, you’ve got places to be.

 For example, for bodily injury liability coverage, Illinois drivers limits are written like so: $25,000/$50,000.
 These numbers reflect that you carry $25,000 of bodily injury coverage per person, and $50,000 of bodily injury coverage in total (for all of the people injured in an accident.)

-Required Illinois vehicle insurance coverages
+Required car insurance coverages in Illinois

 Liability coverage is broken down into two parts: bodily injury liability and property damage liability.